 Prior to starting her Dphil, Siyu completed an MSc in Education (Research Design and Methodology) at the University of Oxford, under the supervision of Professor Sonali Nag.
 Her MSc dissertation explored the roles of social background and home literacy environment in the language and literacy development of a Wales subsample from the Millennium Cohort Study and was awarded a High Distinction.
 She also holds a BSc degree with first-class honours in Psychology from the University of Bath.

 Siyu is also a research associate working on TalkTogether, a UKRI GCRF-funded research project based at the Department of Education.

-At TalkTogether, Siyu is responsible for designing online surveys on platforms such as Qualtrics, liaising with international research collaborators and partners, and analysing quantitative data from child assessments and parent reports.
+At TalkTogether, Siyu is responsible for designing online surveys and analysing quantitative data from child assessments and parent reports.

 Denise is a Co-Investigator and Project Manager for the Teaching Effective Early Mathematics and Understanding in Primary (TEEMUP) Schools study.

 She plays a leading role in the management of the study and has responsibility for the development of its manuals, delivery of the intervention and direction of the work.
 As a Co-Investigator of the study, she has primary responsibility for developing the intervention associated with this Education Endowment Foundation funded research project.

 Sarah is a Research Assistant at the Department of Education working with Professor Charles Hulme and Dr Gillian West.

 Sarah completed her MSc in Social Cognition: Research and Applications at UCL.
 Her dissertation project was supervised by Dr Anne Schlottmann and investigated the development of a sense of fairness in children aged 4 to 7 years.